isabelleroet/VBA-challenge/README.md

 Percent Change
 Total Stock Volume
 ```
 Conditional formatting is applied to the yearly change and percent change columns.
-The code at the beginning of the script allows for the macro to run on all sheets.
 ```
 #Bonus:
 Greatest % Increase